spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 {% endinfo_block %}

-- One region with multiple stores
+- One region with multiple stores.
-- Shared codebase
+- Shared codebase.
-- Use of code buckets for store customization (logic)
+- Use of code buckets for store customization (logic).
-- Use theme for a different visual look and feel
+- Use of a theme for a different visual look and feel.
-- Centralized third party integrations
+- Centralized third party integrations.

 This setup is recommend when you don’t have shared data.